ashsanjay2005/dysarthria_model/README.md

 - Audio is loaded with `librosa` at 16 kHz (mono).
 - For each file, 13 MFCCs are computed.
 - MFCCs are summarized using the mean and standard deviation over time.
-- Final feature representation: **26 dimensions per file**.
+- Final feature representation: **26 dimensions per utterance**.

-This representation is intentionally simple and commonly used as a baseline in speech classification tasks.
+This feature set is intentionally simple and commonly used as a baseline in speech classification tasks.

 ### Model and evaluation

 - Features are standardized using `StandardScaler`.
 - Classifier: `SVC` with an RBF kernel (`C=1.0`, `gamma="scale"`).
-- Evaluation includes:
+- Evaluation uses a **speaker-level train/test split**:
-  - A file-level stratified train/test split (80/20).
-  - File-level 5-fold cross-validation using ROC-AUC.
+  - Speakers are randomly split (≈80% train, 20% test).
+  - All utterances from a given speaker appear only in one split.

+This setup avoids speaker leakage and provides a more realistic estimate of generalization to unseen speakers.

 ## 4) How to run